AdenPotato/AdenPortfolio/docs/Docs.md

 ```python
 python3 manage.py migrate
 ```

 That does the actual migrations into the app

-# superuser
+## superuser

-create the s    uper user with this command, asks for stuff that is needed for user
+create the super user with this command, asks for stuff that is needed for user

 ```bash
 python3 manage.py createsuperuser
 ```

-# Patterns
+## Patterns

 [This Link](https://iretha.github.io/design-patterns/cheat-sheet) helps show the design patterns and what they do